8go/matrix-commander/README.md

   entry point `main`.
 An example of how this can be done can be found in [tests/test-send.py]( https://github.com/8go/matrix-commander/blob/master/tests/test-send.py).
+- Invoke it via the TUI (Terminal User Interface) tool `matrix-commander-tui`.

 ```
 $ matrix-commander --login password # first run; will configure everything